Progress report for SW23-949

 Obj.
 5: Produce 3 academic journal articles and present findings at local and national conferences.

-- 30 of 45 vineyards have been sampled.
-The final 15 vineyards will be sampled in 2024.
-Preliminary data analyses has begun.
+- 49 of 49 vineyards have been sampled.
+Data analyses has begun.
 Materials and method sections have been written.
-Goal is to begin submitting articles for publication in 2025 and present the final findings at the 2025 Ecological Society of America Conference.
+Goal is to begin submitting articles for publication in Summer of 2025 and present the final findings at the 2025 Ecological Society of America Conference.

 - Preliminary findings have been presented at the following conferences